dalcio99/dalcio99/README.md

 - Welcome to my GitHub, I am Nicola!
 - I am currently attending the second year of a Master’s program in Mathematics.
-- In addition, I am a student at the [School for Advanced Studies of the University of Udine](https://superiore.uniud.it/it) a merit-based higher institution that organizes courses for excellent students.
+- In addition, I am a student at the [School for Advanced Studies of the University of Udine](https://superiore.uniud.it/it) a merit-based higher institution that organizes courses for excellent students and five–year scholarship covering university taxes, board and lodging.
 - At the moment, I am interested in ***Dynamical Systems***, ***Algebraic geometry***, and specifically in some of their applications in ***Machine Learning*** and ***Cryptography***.
 - If you want, you can reach me at: nic.dalcin@gmail.com
 <!---